William Kingdon Clifford

 "The danger to society is not merely that it should believe wrong things, though that is great enough; but that it should become credulous, and lose the habit of testing things and inquiring into them, for then it must sink back into savagery.
 It may matter little to me, in my cloud-castle of sweet illusions and darling lies; but it matters much to Man that I have made my neighbours ready to deceive.
 The credulous man is father to the liar and the cheat."
 William K. Clifford

-William Clifford (1845 –1879) was an English mathematician and philosopher who initially worked in the field of geometric algebra, which in turn had application in the field of mathematical physics.
-He was the first to suggest that gravitation might be a manifestation of an underlying geometry.
+William Clifford (1845–1879) was an English mathematician and philosopher who initially worked in the field of geometric algebra, which in turn had application in the field of mathematical physics.
+He was possibly one of the first to suggest that gravitation might be a manifestation of an underlying geometry.

 Clifford was appointed professor of mathematics and mechanics at University College London, in 1871, and subsequently, in 1874. became a fellow of the Royal Society.
 He was also a member of the London Mathematical Society and the Metaphysical Society.
 In 1876, Clifford suffered a breakdown, possibly brought on by overwork as he lectured by day, and wrote by night.
 Following a 6-month sabbatical he resume his duties for 18 months, but again collapsed.
 Although he went to the island of Madeira to recover, he died there of tuberculosis after a few months.
 Eleven days later, Albert Einstein was born, who would go on to develop the geometric theory of gravity that Clifford had suggested nine years earlier.